KevenMarioN/golang_api_pratice/README.md

 - Using of pointers
 - Search in slices (array in golang is called the slice, because ? i not ideia)
 - A checkout the product, this case o product is books

+## THIS REPOSITORY NOT HAS FORMATATION OR RULES OF ORGANIZATION THE DIRECTORYS